-means the Newell Operating Company U.S. Benefits Investment Committee or its delegate, as provided for under Article XI.

-2.8 Board of Directors

-means the Board of Directors of the Company.

-2.9 Catch-Up Contributions

-2.10 Break in Service

-means a twelve (12) consecutive month period during which an Employee has not completed more than five hundred (500) Hours of Service.

-- (a) For purposes of determining whether a Break in Service has occurred in a particular computation period, an Employee who is absent from work for maternity or paternity reasons shall receive credit for Hours of Service which would otherwise have been credited to such Employee but for such absence, or in any case in which such hours cannot be determined, with eight (8) Hours of Service per day of such absence.
+- (c) No portion of the Basic Compensation of any Participant which exceeds the dollar limit described in Code Section 401(a)(17) (e.g., \$275,000 for 2018, as adjusted annually thereafter for cost-of-living increases in accordance with Code Sections 401(a)(17) and 415(d)) shall be taken into account for any purpose under the Plan for any Plan Year.
+The determination of Basic Compensation shall be made by the Participating Employer (or its delegate) who employs the Employee, in accordance with the records of the Participating Employer, and shall be conclusive. - 2.4 BAC means the Newell Operating Company U.S. Benefits Administration Committee or its delegate, as provided for under Article XI. - 2.5 Beneficiary means the person(s) designated pursuant to the Plan to receive benefits in the event of a Participant's death. - 2.6 BIC means the Newell Operating Company U.S. Benefits Investment Committee or its delegate, as provided for under Article XI. - 2.7 Board of Directors means the Board of Directors of the Company. - 2.8 Catch-Up Contributions means an Employer contribution made pursuant to Section 4.2. - 2.9 Break in Service means a twelve (12) consecutive month period during which an Employee has not completed more than five hundred (500) Hours of Service. - (a) For purposes of determining whether a Break in Service has occurred in a particular computation period, an Employee who is absent from work for maternity or paternity reasons shall receive credit for Hours of Service which would otherwise have been credited to such Employee but for such absence, or in any case in which such hours cannot be determined, with eight (8) Hours of Service per day of such absence.
 The Hours of Service to be so credited shall be credited in the computation period in which the absence begins if the crediting is necessary to prevent a Break in Service in that period or, in all other cases, in the following computation periods. - (b) Notwithstanding the foregoing, in the case of an Employee who is absent from work beyond the first anniversary of the first day of absence from work for maternity or paternity reasons, such period begins on the second anniversary of the first day of such absence.
 The period between the first and second anniversaries of said first day of absence from work is neither a period of service for which the Employee receives credit nor is such period a Break in Service.
 For purposes of this paragraph, an absence from work for maternity or paternity reasons means an absence (1) by reason of the pregnancy of the Employee, (2) by reason of the birth of a child of the Employee, (3) by reason of the placement of a child with the Employee in connection with the adoption of such child by such Employee, or (4) for purposes of caring for such child for a period beginning immediately following such birth or placement.